 Credit Card Payoff: A personal loan can be used to quickly pay down your credit card balance.
 If you qualify for a lower rate than you are paying on your card balance, you could save on interest fees.

-Other purposes: This personal loan can also go towards paying for a wedding, home improvement, and more.
+Other purposes: This personal loan can also pay for a wedding, home improvement, and more.
 Some features of a Borrowell loan you should note are:

 - Loan term: 3-5 years (36-60 months)